top of page

 What expenses are covered in the registration fees?

-Loving Work Retreat – ALL expenses during the time of your retreat (14 days/15 nights): All hotel accommodations; All excursions (some might be 'planned', others impromptu); All airport transfers, upon arrival & departure of your international flight in Hanoi AND upon arrival at Hue airport, ; All meals; All entrance tickets; All domestic airline tickets; All ground transportation; All tips (exception: recommended tip of $50 - $100 per for our Retreat Coordinator); Dana for the practice leader).
+Loving Work Retreat – ALL expenses during the time of your retreat (15 days/14 nights): All hotel accommodations; All excursions (some might be 'planned', others present moment); All airport transfers, upon arrival & departure of your international flight into HCMC or Hanoi, as well as domestic flights ; All meals; All entrance tickets; All domestic airline tickets; All ground transportation; All tips (exception: recommended tip of $50 - $100 per for our Retreat Coordinator); Dana for the practice leader).

-Togetherness Retreat - ALL expenses during the time of the retreat (Nine Nights): Two nights hotel accommodations in Viet Nam + seven nights in Dorm accommodations in Plum Village Thailand; International flight from Hanoi to Bangkok to Hanoi (or to Hue for those who will continue on to join the Homeland Retreat); All ground transportation; All meals.
+Togetherness Retreat - ALL expenses during the time of the retreat (Nine Nights): Two nights hotel accommodations in Viet Nam + seven nights in Dorm accommodations in Plum Village Thailand, or hotel rooms in Viet Nam; International flight from Viet Nam to Bangkok and return; All ground transportation; All meals and drinks.
+(If PV Thai cannot host us, all expenses are included for our stay in the Riverside Eco- Resort in Hue.)

-Homeland Retreat – ALL expenses during the time of the retreat (16-Nights, 17-days): Hotel accommodations for in Hue, Hoi An, Hanoi, Yen Tu Mountain, Ninh Binh, and again in Hanoi; Travel within Viet Nam (all domestic airline tickets, bus, vans, afternoon cruise on Ha Long Bay, kayaking, bicycles, ); All airport transfers, including the Hanoi airport for your arrival and departure on your international flight and upon your arrival in Hue; All excursions (planned and unplanned); All meals; Therapeutic massage; All tips (exception: recommended tip of $50 - $100 for our Retreat Coordinator); Dana for the practice leader).
+Homeland Retreat – ALL expenses during the time of the retreat (16 days/15 nights): Hotel accommodations in HCMC, Hoi An, Hue, Nha Trang, Hanoi, Yen Tu Mountain; Travel within Viet Nam (all domestic flights and ground transportation ); All airport transfers, including for your arrival and departure on your international flight; All excursions (planned and unplanned); All meals; Therapeutic massage; All tips (exception: recommended tip of $50 - $100 for our Retreat Coordinator); Dana for the practice leader).

 What additional expenses should I plan for?